Fonta1n3/FullyNoded/Readme.md

 - [Tor](https://github.com/iCepa/Tor.framework) for connecting to your node more privately and securely.

 ## Changes

+### v0.1.20
+- more error checking when scanning a QuickConnect QR code
+- display version number in settings
+- improve tor connecting view

 ### v0.1.19
 - added `btcstandup://` url for deeplink and QuickConnect QR scanning